 Excessive Cold Prompts Opening of Warming Centers

-(November 20, 2018) Anne Arundel County will open warming centers overnight on November 21, 2018 and November 22, 2018 in response to unseasonably cold temperatures and low wind chill temperatures.
+Anne Arundel County will open warming centers overnight on January 9, 2019 and January 10, 2019 in response to cold temperatures and low wind chill temperatures.
 Temperatures are forecast to be in the low 20s with gusty winds, creating wind chill values in the teens.
 The following locations will be available to provide warming relief:

 - Northern District: 939 Hammonds Lane, Baltimore

 The Office of Emergency Management encourages residents to exercise caution during extremely cold temperatures.
 Whether inside or outside, cold weather can be dangerous to those who are not prepared to properly handle it.

 Advanced hypothermia (decreased core body temperature) can be accompanied by stiffness, excessive shivering, confusion, slurred speech, numbness or a weak pulse.
 Watch for changes in levels of consciousness and motor coordination, indicated by stumbles, mumbles, fumbles, and grumbles.
 Symptoms of frostbite (skin damage due to cold temperatures) include gradual numbness, pale or purple skin, hard (wooden) skin, or tingling or burning in the impacted area.
 Call 9-1-1 if you or someone you know may be suffering from hypothermia or frostbite.